devan19ct/Steam-Discount-Notifier/README.md

 Contributions to this project are welcome!
 Feel free to open issues, suggest enhancements, or submit pull requests to help improve Steam Discount Notifier.

+# Disclaimer #
+This browser extension is provided for informational and educational purposes only.
+We do not endorse or promote any form of piracy or illegal activities related to gaming.
+Use this extension responsibly and support game developers by purchasing games through official channels.

+# License #
+This is an opensource project just for educational purpose for gamers and developers...

 # Author #

 Devan M